Chronic Fatigue Syndrome (ME/CFS): What It Actually Feels Like

 was.
 I became addicted to my work and the cycle of over-performing and getting

 great results.
-Of course it was an unsustainable plan and totally out my
+Of course it was an unsustainable plan and totally out of my

 league.

-something is rewiring in brain and l believe I am on the path to recovery.
+something is rewiring in brain and I believe to be on the path of recovery.

 Every day is new and I have to take things slowly at my own pace, while prioritizing